openhab/openhab-cloud/README.md

 ```

-Now we are going to setup the database path for mongoDB on our instance:
+Now we are going to setup the database path for mongoDB for our instance:
 ```
 sudo mkdir -p /data/db/
 ```